gustavostuff/rgb-love2d/README.md

 ### Installation

+* Your Raspberry Pi should be connected to the internet
-* Connect to your Raspberry Pi via SSH/Putty
+* Connect to your Raspberry Pi via SSH/Putty from another computer
 * Run:

 ```